Skip to main content

 Higher education student union(s)

 National Student Council of Turkey (National Student Council of Higher Education Institutions) is an umbrella organisation of the Student Councils of all universities (higher education institutions) of Turkey.
 The General Assembly of the National Student Council which represents more than 4 million university students is elected biannually.
 The General Assembly of National Student Council consists of the presidents of the Student Councils of universities.
-In the same vein, president of a Student Council of an university is elected biannually by the General Assembly of the Student Council of University.
+The presidency of a university's student council is assumed by the student representative determined according to alphabetical order of department/faculty/conservatory names of the higher education institution.

 Bylaw concerning Student Councils of Higher Education Institutions and National Student Council of Higher Education Institutions which is the main legal document prescribing the rules and procedures of student councils has been drawn up on the grounds of the articles 7 and 65 of the Higher Education Law No 2547.